Chuck Mosley

-Charles Henry Mosley III (December 26, 1959 – November 9, 2017) was an American musician, singer and songwriter, who was the frontman for Faith No More from 1984 to 1988.
-During his tenure with the band, they released two albums, We Care a Lot and Introduce Yourself.
+Charles Henry Mosley III (December 26, 1959 – November 9, 2017) was an American musician, singer and songwriter, best known as the lead vocalist for the rock band Faith No More from 1984 to 1988.
+He contributed to the band's early sound, combining elements of funk, punk, and rap-rock, and appeared on their first two albums, We Care a Lot (1985) and Introduce Yourself (1987).
+After leaving Faith No More, Mosley performed with bands like Bad Brains and Cement.
+He continued to influence the alternative music scene until his death in 2017.

 Biography

 Early life

 Mosley was born in Hollywood, California, but raised in South Central Los Angeles and Venice, California, adopted at a very early age.
 Coincidentally, both his biological parents and adoptive parents had the same ethnic backgrounds.
 In a 2013 interview, Mosley said his adoptive parents "met at some kind of socialist/communist get-together in the '50s.
 They were interracial—my mom was Jewish and my dad was black and Native American.
 So that was something controversial in itself.
 My dad had a daughter and my mom had two daughters, and all they were missing was a boy, so they went out and adopted one, and it was me."